Events

 Dec 15 - Dec 19, 2025

 Join CUAHSI at the American Geophysical Union (AGU) Annual Meeting this December!
-We have many opportunities for engagement, details to come.
+We have many opportunities for engagement.
+Visit this site for continuous updates.

 Snow Measurement Field School 2026